US public land workers getting assaulted, threatened on job

 "Making a folk hero out of Bundy, that sets a dangerous precedent," Grijalva said.
 "At the top of the agency, they reinforce and embolden some of these actions by doing nothing and previously being in support of them."

-Pendley, a former property rights attorney, routinely lambasted federal bureaucrats prior to his appointment in July and warned of a populist "sagebrush rebellion" if the government didn't open more Western lands to development.
+Pendley, a former property rights attorney, routinely lambasted federal bureaucrats prior to his appointment in July and warned of another populist "Sagebrush Rebellion" if the government didn't open more Western lands to development.

+The original Sagebrush Rebellion of the 1970s was a period of intense mistrust between some ranchers and federal land managers.
+It arose in part from court rulings that said public range land was being overgrazed, ushering in new restrictions for the livestock industry.

 Pendley now calls his past anti-government statements irrelevant.
-He told the AP in a recent interview that the Trump administration has helped quell any rebellion, by giving more deference to states on natural resource development.
+He told The Associated Press in a recent interview that the Trump administration has helped quell any rebellion by giving more deference to states on natural resource development.

 Professor John Freemuth, an expert on U.S. land policies at Boise State University, said it was true that the Trump administration's pro-development policies could help quiet resentments toward the government.
 But Freemuth added that anti-government rhetoric also gets legitimized when it's espoused by prominent figures.